SushiBits/SushiBitsOne/README.md

 # SushiBits One

-ARM Cortex-M in Arduino form fator, and consumes very little power.
+ARM Cortex-M in Arduino form factor, and consumes very little power.

 ## Introduction & Goal